abidurr/abidurr/README.md

 Now I focus on Web.
 My professional career started off as mostly frontend web and soon became mostly backend.
 Now I do both.
 My favorite technologies are Node, TypeScript and SQL.
 I have 6+ years of experience in both FE and BE development.

-Since my teenage years I've been describing myself as "Just a little guy lost in a big world full of things I don't understand.
-Trying to make the best of what I have and enjoying life as it comes." and that still holds true to this day.
-Life is one long journey of learning and building.

 Find my website here: [abidur.dev](https://abidur.dev)

 - 👯 I’m looking for: Full stack roles.